 Talk for Reading

-We have adopted the new 'Talk for Reading' initiative from Pie Corbett to help us achieve our ambitious targets for the teaching of reading within the English Curriculum and further supports our well established 'Talk for Writing' Curriculum.
+From January 2021, we will be transitioning over to the 'Talk for Reading' initiative from Pie Corbett to help us achieve our ambitious targets for the teaching of reading within the English Curriculum.
+This further supports our well-established 'Talk for Writing' Curriculum.
 Talk for Reading provides a logical sequence for teaching reading that moves children towards independence.
 It focuses on the importance of deepening understanding through developing key reading strategies.
 Our reading lessons will be based on whole class modelling and shared reading as well as effective guided and one-to-one teaching of reading to deepen children's understanding and engagement.
-Click here to follow our Talk for Reading Journey.

 "A child who is read to will have an inner kingdom of unicorns, talking spiders and a knife that cuts into other worlds" - Pie Corbett